History of Art

 We welcome applications from students with other qualifications comparable to A-Level, such as Scottish Certificate of Sixth Year Studies, the International Baccalaureate, and other school leaving examinations.

-You'll need to take a one hour written test at interview.
+All applicants who are shortlisted for interview will need to sit a one hour written test.
 This assesses your aptitude for visual analysis and written description by asking you to comment on images of artworks.

 Your performance in the test won't be considered in isolation, but will be taken into account alongside the other elements of your application.
 See the University undergraduate History of Art pages for more information.